FEU Public Policy Center

 Research Fellow

-Rob’s key competencies include management of public works projects throughout the project life-cycle; financial and economic valuation of projects; planning and design of public transit projects; and stakeholder communication to ensure successful project implementation.
+Rob is an economist who specializes in the planning, management, and delivery of infrastructure projects, with a focus on public transit projects and policy.
+His key competencies include management of public works projects throughout the project life-cycle; financial and economic valuation of projects; planning and design of public transit projects; and stakeholder communication for successful project implementation.

 Rob holds a B.A. in International Relations from Tufts University, an MSc. in Finance from Boston College and an MA in Transport Economics from the University of Leeds.